myfirebase/docs/docs/directory-structure.md

 #### `/public`

-Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js and service-workers as well, **these assets will be injected to index.html automatically**
+Public directory contains the main index.html file, this directory also houses all of your application compiled assets files css/js and service-workers as well, **these assets will auto be injected to index.html**

 !!! note "service workers"
     Google developers had made some cool articles about service, see [Service Workers: an Introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).